emleddin/comp-chem-website/pages/other_skills/Otherguide-lichem-tg-setup.md

 The BASIS file that is read by Gaussian is numbered using the `QM_atoms` and `Pseudobond_atoms` starting with `1`.
-If you have used a number in both the QM and pseudobond atom lists, or you have written a basis set incorrectly, you will likely get this error in your Gaussian output:
+If you have used an number in both the QM and pseudobond atom lists in the `regions.inp` file, or you have written a basis set incorrectly, you will likely get this error in your Gaussian output:
 ```
 The center is too long.
 ```